liesnikov/extensible-elaborator/main.md

 In particular, the details of the elaborator---the component that translates from the surface language into the well-typed core language---are often hidden in the source code.
 Moreover, proof assistants are not easily extensible, requiring changes to the existing codebase instead of a modular addition.

-In this paper we present an architecture for a modular, extensible elaborator.
+In this chapter we present an architecture for a modular, extensible elaborator.
 Our architecture is made modular through the use of an open datatype of constraints and a plugin system for solvers that work on these constraints, which means that each new feature is contained in its own module.
 We showcase our design with a proof-of-concept elaborator for a language with dependent types, implicit arguments, higher-order unification, and instance arguments.
 \end{abstract}